Justin McRoberts: Biography

-Since 1999 Justin McRoberts has been a constant and noteworthy presence on the independent music scene.
-A songwriter, storyteller, teacher and an advocate, he is one of those rare artists who blends artistry, honesty and humor seamlessly.
+Since 1999, Justin McRoberts has been a noteworthy presence on the independent music scene as a songwriter, storyteller, teacher, and advocate.

-”In and through art," Justin writes "we learn to see ourselves and our world as part of a cohesive, Divinely-orchestrated story."
+”In and through art," Justin writes, "we learn to see ourselves and our world as part of a cohesive, Divinely-orchestrated story."
 Sharing stories and songs with an audience is where Justin's gifts are most fully realized.
-His live shows strike a delicate balance between intellect and emotion; between inspiration and a call to action.
+His live shows balance intellect and emotion.

 Central to Justin's work is advocacy on behalf of the poor and oppressed through Compassion International.
-"Not only do the poor need us," he writes "we need the poor to remind us what being human is about.
+"Not only do the poor need us," he writes, "we need the poor to remind us what being human is about.
 In the same way that the poor learn to identify themselves with their lack, the wealthy learn to identify themselves with their wealth.
 It is in the meeting of the two that we can recognize ourselves and one another as human."

 Early career

 Before working as an author and musician, McRoberts spent four years on staff with Young Life.
-During this time he wrote songs without industry support in 1998 he was signed to 5 Minute Walk Records.
-His debut album Reason for Living (1999), was written primarily about his experiences with Young Life.
+During this time, he wrote songs without industry support in 1998, and he was signed to 5 Minute Walk Records.
+His debut album, Reason for Living (1999) was written primarily about his experiences with Young Life.
 The following year, he released Father (2000) which deals with the darkness surrounding the May 1998 suicide of his father.
 McRoberts comments that the theme of the album is "letting God fill in the space" created by personal loss.

 During this time, McRoberts toured nationally with artists such as Five Iron Frenzy, The W's, Caedmon's Call, Jennifer Knapp, and others, and made appearances at the Cornerstone Festival.
-Since leaving 5 Minute Walk in 2000 McRoberts has continued to produce records independently.
+Since leaving 5 Minute Walk in 2000, McRoberts has continued to produce records independently.
 According to McRoberts, the manner in which his label had supported his work, primarily through heavy touring, set him up to continue his career as an independent artist after the collapse of the label.
-Through his work he has continued to support and promote community outreach programs such as Young life.
+Through his work, he has continued to support and promote community outreach programs such as Young Life.